rafaelkkodj-crypto/aaaadddd/README.md

 RunService.Stepped:Connect(function()

-	if not Settings.Noclip then return end
+	if not Config.Noclip then
+		return
+	end

-	local character = CharacterOf(LocalPlayer)
+	local character =
+		Character(LocalPlayer)

-	if not character then return end
+	if not character then
+		return
+	end

-	for _,object in ipairs(character:GetDescendants()) do
+	for _,object in ipairs(
+		character:GetDescendants()
+	) do

 		if object:IsA("BasePart") then
 			object.CanCollide = false